 "We want to move faster, and introduce NetSuite to the world" Mark Hurd, Co-CEO, Oracle

 In Australasia, NetSuite has run offices in Brisbane, Melbourne and Sydney up until now.

 Oracle has now funded NetSuite to open 13 new field offices, including New Zealand, Mexico, Columbia, Chile, Argentina, Brazil, Sweden, Germany, France, Dubai, India, Malaysia and China.

 “NetSuite’s commitment to its valued New Zealand customers and partners has been further strengthened by today’s news of our intention to invest in a new field office in the country.
 It’s something we’re incredibly excited about.
 The move supports our ability to meet the rising demand for cloud ERP in New Zealand, supports our strategy of bringing a single unified suite to companies globally and will ultimately help growing New Zealand businesses operate and scale with efficiency”.
 Lee Thompson, GVP & GM Japan & Asia Pacific.

 “Leveraging Oracle’s global scale, we are able to massively accelerate NetSuite’s vision of bringing a single unified suite to companies all over the world,” said Jim McGeever, Executive Vice President of Oracle NetSuite Global Business Unit.
 “Oracle’s technology infrastructure and global reach enables us to help ensure customer success no matter where they are located in the world.”

-At the same time and as part of the Oracle investment in NetSuite, they're bringing a datacentre to Sydney.
-You can read about NetSuite expanding from six to 11 NetSuite datacentres here.
+At the same time and as part of the Oracle investment in NetSuite, they're bringing a data center to Sydney.
+You can read about NetSuite expanding from six to 11 NetSuite data centers here.